Our partners network

 Stephen Grey (Reuters)

 Stephen Grey is a London-based writer and reporter, working as a correspondent on a special projects team of the Reuters news agency.
 He is best known for his exclusive revelations on the CIA’s program of “extraordinary rendition”.
 He has covered the subject of national security in its many forms, including terrorism, the work of security agencies, as well military conflict, including in Kosovo, Iraq and Afghanistan.
 For Reuters, he is part of a team that aims to cover subjects that have been insufficiently explored in depth.
-Stephen Grey was part of the Daphne Project.
+Daphne Project

 Nicky Hager (Freelance)